 The Pacific Heights area – just south of the Marina District and west of Nob Hill – features million-dollar Victorian mansions, plentiful parks and prime views of the city's crown jewel: the Golden Gate Bridge.
 The main activity of choice in this area is shopping; visitors and San Franciscans alike take to the streets of Pacific Heights to hit the trendy boutiques and designer stores that line Fillmore Street.

 To experience San Francisco's LGBT culture, head to the vibrant Castro neighborhood west of the Mission District.
 The Castro is a landmark location for the LGBT community.
-This neighborhood welcomed numerous LGBT residents during the 1960s, including Harvey Milk, California's first openly gay person to be elected to public office and leader of the activist movement of the 1960s and 70s.
+This neighborhood welcomed numerous LGBT residents during the 1960s, including Harvey Milk, California's first openly gay person to be elected to public office and leader of the activist movement in the 1970s.
 Today, the neighborhood continues to buzz with activity at all hours, with lively restaurants and shops lining Market and Castro streets.
 However, San Franciscans agree that the best time to visit this neighborhood is at night, when music begins to pour from the Castro's many bars and clubs and the neon lights illuminate the night.
 The Castro also comes alive during the festivals it holds: the Castro Street Fair (in October) and events for San Francisco Pride Month (in June).